tn47/goledger/README.md

 Inspired by [ledger-cli](http://ledger-cli), goledger is a re-write of command line ledger in golang, with the stated goals.

-* Keep the tool command line friendly, whether or not GUI / web interface are available.
+* Keeping it command line friendly, whether or not GUI / web interface are available.
 * Defaults to Locale en_IN, until the tool becomes smart enough to handle locale specific details automatically.
 * Targeted for personal, small and medium enterprises.